carlesoriol/zxsimon/README.md

 When I was a kid I never had simon.
 I played with at my friends homes and I always remember how frustrating was to lose one time after another.
 It was upsetting!!

 After finishing Parachute I saw an old simon ad.
-And I thought... why not? this could be another great zx80 assembler/spectrum/attribute game.
+And I thought... why not? this could be another great z80 assembler / spectrum / attribute game.
 So I start gathering information.

 I was amazed by the grat work done by Simon Inns at https://www.waitingforfriday.com/?p=586  wow!!!
 And then I start loving the game.
 Two weekends later ZXSimon was born.